-Just like in a customer journey there are critical moments that have an impact on employee experience.
-These moments can significantly influence employee performance .
+Just like in a customer journey mapping there are critical moments that have an impact on employee experience.
+These moments can significantly influence employee performance.
 A technique increasingly used by many organizations is facilitating employee journey mapping to evaluate and improve employee experience in an organization.

 Similarly, to the varying customer segments having different needs, your employees are likely to have different experiences based on their interactions with your company.
 If you have any front of house employees, they will have very different experiences to your staff in the office.
+Additionally, people from different departments and backgrounds will have different experiences even if working in a crosfunctional team.
 Experiences of staff with more technical roles such as engineering and IT will differ to those from marketing and sales.

-Creating personas can help you develop effective solutions to meet their needs and behaviours.
+Creating personas can help you develop effective solutions to meet their needs and improve the experience of your workforce.
 Therefore, to build up effective personas you should take into account the typical behaviours, challenges and gains of each of the segment rather than their demographics.
 To do so, you might need to involve people from different teams to really capture the various journeys they go through.

 Luckily for you, there are some amazing templates that can help you bring your personas to life.
 You can download a workbook from UX Design Kit that will not only provide you with a template to build up your personas but also provide you with understanding of user centered design and other tools such as interview format to evaluate the experience of your users or user journey templates.
 Similarly, you can download an eBook on The Basics of User Experience Design by Interaction Design Foundation, that will provide you with templates and guides how to use them.